trquoccuong/loopback-explorer-yaml/README.md

 # Loopback explorer yaml
-> This is a monkey patch help you define custom route or custom information for loopback explore.
+> This is a monkey patch help you define custom route or custom information for loopback explorer.

 Hope new version of Loopback will support this feature.